Ballin' Jack: Career

-Rabb and Hammon were inspired by the success of their childhood friend, Jimi Hendrix.
-They added Glenn Thomas on guitar, and on the horns, were Jim Coile and Tim McFarland.
+Rabb and Hammon were inspired by the success of their childhood friend Jimi Hendrix.
+They added Glenn Thomas on guitar, and on the horns, Jim Coile and Tim McFarland.
 They moved to Los Angeles, California, and lived in a mansion home-studio near the Sunset Strip.
 Hendrix asked the group to come along with him on his 1970 "Cry Of Love" tour.

-Form 1969 to 1974 Ballin' Jack, headlined up and down the West Coast.
+From 1969 to 1974 Ballin' Jack headlined up and down the West Coast.
 They went on nationwide US tours warming up for many of the bands at venues like the Fillmore East and West.
 They were on the bill of several large music festivals of the era.
-When they played the Troubadour in Los Angeles, in 1972, Billy Joel was the opening act.
+When they played the Troubadour in Los Angeles in 1972, Billy Joel was the opening act.
 Ballin' Jack also played in Japan, where they were well received.

 By 1975, the band had decided to break up.
-Luther Rabb later toured with Santana, and both he and Ronnie Hammon, later joined War.
+Luther Rabb later toured with Santana, and both he and Ronnie Hammon later joined War.

-Jim Coile (born on January 22, 1948, in Kirkland, Washington) died tragically on June 20, 2019, at age 71.
+Jim Coile (born January 22, 1948, in Kirkland, Washington) died tragically on June 20, 2019, at age 71.